Fathers Raising Responsible Men

 - Hector Terrero, 38, participant in FRRM, as quoted in the 2015 New York Times article, “Bronx Program Encourages Fathers to Talk about Sex”

-FRRM is one of a few teen pregnancy prevention programs designed specifically for young men and is undergoing a rigorous evaluation to contribute to the evidence base in this area.
+FRRM is one of a few TPP programs designed specifically for young men and is undergoing a rigorous evaluation to contribute to the evidence base in this area.
 It is funded through a collaborative initiative between the Office of Adolescent Health (OAH) and the Centers for Disease Control and Prevention (CDC) that supports piloting and evaluating innovative interventions designed to reduce young men’s risk of fathering a teen pregnancy.

 - Population: Black and Latino adolescent males (ages 15-19) and their fathers or other primary adult male caregivers